Manson Family Murders Fast Facts

 April 21, 1972 - Convicted of the murders of Gary Hinman and stuntman Donald "Shorty" Shea.
 He is serving a life sentence.

-March 12, 2014 - Davis is granted parole in California following his 28th parole hearing, according to the state Department of Corrections.

-August 8, 2014 - California Governor Jerry Brown reverses the parole board decision.
-It is the third time a California governor has refused to release Davis.
+June 23, 2017 - Governor Brown denies parole for Davis.
+This is the fifth time a California governor has refused to release Davis.

 Lynette "Squeaky" Fromme: